iagolirapasssos/sBoticsSyntaxeToKateEditor/README.md

 5. Use the 'pip install -r requirements.txt' command
 6. You can view the files with 'dir' (WINDOWS) or 'ls' (LINUX OR MAC)
 7. Install the libraries with on prompt or terminal: pip install -r requirements.txt
-8. Use on WINDOW: py install_snippets.py
+8. Use on WINDOW: python kate_update.py ptbr/en
 9. Use on Linux or Mac: python3 kate_update.py ptbr/en
 ```